bumbleblue/bees/index.md

 ### How do I prepare for the audition?

-We will ask you to prepare two songs to sing with us (music and teach tapes will be provided).
+We will ask you to learn two songs to sing with us.
+Music and teach tapes will be provided.